-Bochs is a simple yet effective hypervisor system which can be used for emulating full-fledged Linux environments inside conventional Windows computers.
+Bochs is a simple yet effective hypervisor system that can be used for emulating full-fledged Linux environments inside conventional Windows computers.
 The program is written using the C++ programming language, thus making the software extraordinarily accurate and lightning fast.

-It can emulate a wide range of system architectures including the x86-64 Intel and AMD processors used in most current Linux systems.
+It can emulate a wide range of system architectures, including the x86-64 Intel and AMD processors used in most current Linux systems.
 The software, however, is prone to frequent system crashes when the guest system runs resource-heavy applications.

 Features of Bochs

-- The software is designed very carefully and can emulate a range of systems including Linux, DOS, or Microsoft Windows.
+- The software is designed very carefully and can emulate a range of systems, including Linux, DOS, or Microsoft Windows.

 - Bochs C++ codebase makes it one of the most portable Linux emulators for Windows and can even be compiled for the early 386 CPUs.